 Ductless AC Repairs vs Traditional AC Repairs

-Both ductless and traditional AC systems serve the same purpose—cooling a space—but they do so in different ways, leading to varying repair needs.
+Both ductless and traditional AC systems serve the same purpose, cooling a space, but they do so in different ways, leading to varying repair needs.
 Ductless systems, often called mini-split systems, do not rely on ducts to distribute cool air.
 They consist of an outdoor compressor and indoor units mounted on walls, which makes them efficient for smaller or zoned spaces.
 Traditional AC units, on the other hand, rely on ducts to circulate cool air throughout the home.

 When these systems break down, the repairs can vary significantly.
 For example, ductless AC systems may experience issues with refrigerant leaks or clogged condensate lines.
 Traditional systems often suffer from faulty ductwork or compressor failures.
 A seasoned HVAC technician with experience in both systems will approach each repair with different tools and strategies, depending on the system type.
+ENERGY STAR explains that about 20 percent to 30 percent of the air moving through a typical duct system can be lost because of leaks, holes, and poorly connected ducts, making ductwork repair an important difference between traditional and ductless AC service.

-• Ductless AC systems are more flexible for smaller spaces.
+- Ductless AC systems are more flexible for smaller spaces.

-• Traditional systems are ideal for large homes with existing ductwork.
+- Traditional systems are ideal for large homes with existing ductwork.

-• Repairs for ductless systems can sometimes be less intrusive compared to traditional systems.
+- Repairs for ductless systems can sometimes be less intrusive compared to traditional systems.

 Common Issues in Ductless AC Systems